maurya20/income/README.md

 # income
-It ia income predictor based on tkinter GUI
+It is a income predictor based on tkinter GUI